ConstantRobotics-Ltd/ConfigReader/README.md

 endif()
 ```

-File **3rdparty/CMakeLists.txt** adds folder **ConfigReader** to your project and excludes examples (ConfigReader class usage examples) from compiling.
+File **3rdparty/CMakeLists.txt** adds folder **ConfigReader** to your project and excludes examples (ConfigReader class usage examples) from compiling (by default examples excluded from compiling if **ConfigReader** added as sub-repository).
 Your repository new structure will be:

 ```bash
 CMakeLists.txt